Canadian Army: Bases and facilities

 Alongside these 10 Canadian Forces Bases, the Canadian Army also operates several detachments and support bases, like 3rd Canadian Division Support Base Detachment Wainwright.

-Canadian Army Headquarters, the central administrative and command location for the Canadian Army, is located at NDHQ Carling in Ottawa.
+Canadian Army Headquarters, the central administrative and command location for the Canadian Army, is at NDHQ Carling in Ottawa.

-The Canadian Army Reserve maintains armouries across Canada.
+The Canadian Army Reserve maintains 169 armouries across Canada.
 Approximately 97 per cent of Canadians live within 45 minutes of a Canadian Army Reserve armoury.

 Symbols

 Badges

 The Canadian Army and its brigades, support groups, and regiments, all have distinct badges that serve as visual identifiersfor these commands and units.
 Badges of the Canadian Army are approved by the minister of National Defence, with any badges containing a Royal device, like a Crown, also requiring the authorization of the monarch or Governor-in-Council.

 Canadian Army badge

 The Canadian Army badge is made up of three conjoined maple leaves superimposed on crossed swords, surmounted by the Crown.
 The design, created by Archer Fortescue Duguid, was issued with approval on 7 April 1947.
 The crossed swords symbolize the Army's military history and its teamwork in defence of Canada.
 The three maple leaves are taken from the coat of arms of Canada, representing the heritage of the army and its service to the Canadian sovereign and country.

 Prior to the adoption of a unique badge, the Army used the Canadian coat of arms as its badge.
 Discussions about a unique badge for the Army began as early as 1945, before Duguid's design was selected.
-Several Canadian Army Orders were issued in subsequent years that altered the design, like in 1953, when Crown was changed from the Tudor Crown to St Edward's Crown.
+Several Canadian Army Orders issued in subsequent years modified the design, like in 1953 when the crown was changed from the Tudor Crown to St Edward's Crown.

 Following the 1968 unification of Canada's military branches into the CAF, the Army's badge was replaced by CAF emblems.
 A new insignia was approved for Force Mobile Command in 1967 anticipation of unification, featuring a red 11-point maple leaf on a white field over four blue arrowheads pointing to the cardinal directions, symbolizing national identity and mobility by land, sea, and air.
 The insignia was incorporated into the standardized heraldic frames for CAF commands following royal approval in September 1968, with its heraldic blazon published in 1976.